thetechguy2016/AglowOta/README.md

  * Check this below link and folow the instruction
  * https://github.com/arduino/Arduino/issues/10473#issuecomment-654114166
  * You can find the platform.txt of ESP8266 here
-    * MacOs - /Users/username/Library/Arduino15/packages/esp8266/hardware/esp8266/2.7.1/platform.txt
+    * MacOS - /Users/username/Library/Arduino15/packages/esp8266/hardware/esp8266/2.7.1/platform.txt

 ## How to install

 #### Manual Install ####
-* For Windows: Download the Repository and extract the .zip in Documents>Arduino>Libraries>{Place "AglowOTA" folder Here}
+* For Windows: Download the Repository and extract the .zip inside Documents>Arduino>Libraries>{Place "AglowOTA" folder here}

-* For Linux: Download the Repository and extract the .zip in Sketchbook>Libraries>{Place "AglowOTA" folder Here}
+* For Linux: Download the Repository and extract the .zip inside Sketchbook>Libraries>{Place "AglowOTA" folder here}

+* For MacOS: Download the Repository and extract the .zip inside Users>username>Documents>Arduino>libraries>{Place "AglowOta" folder here}

 #### Manually through IDE ####
 * Download the Repository, Go to Sketch>Include Library>Add .zip Library> Select the Downloaded .zip File.